-On Saturday, there was a young man in Bundibugyo town with a known mental health history who was wandering the streets.
+On Saturday, there was a young man in Bundibugyo, Uganda with a known mental health history who was wandering the streets.

 He was attracting fear and attention to the point that people had injured him, and he was now at the police station.

 In a culture where evil spirits are widely feared, and disturbing communal peace quickly draws backlash, he was in real danger.

 And as the story unfolded, I realized I knew this young man.

 Nearly 15 years ago, he was a bright pre-adolescent the age of Luke, and he played with our kids sometimes.